dsmiff/ubiquitous-arsenal/README.rst

 Twython returns a maximum of 100 tweets from the search function.
 Therefore, nTweets is split into intervals of 100 tweets, each interval waiting 5 seconds before moving to the next.
+Logic is to filter squad players from each tweet, then search for human names using the nltk package.
+Immediate weakness is the difficulty in searching only for last names.